frankframework/frank-manual/docs/source/gettingStarted/horizonsInsertDb.rst

 You see that we send an INSERT query to the database with parameters.
 The parameters appear with question marks in the SQL statement.
 The values of the parameters are provided through the ``<Param>`` tags.
 These tags contain XPath expressions to select the values from the incoming message.
 Xpath is explained here: https://www.w3schools.com/xml/xpath_intro.asp.
 You can see that elements are selected through ``/`` while attributes are selected through ``/@``.
 We know that the incoming message is a valid booking, because it passed the ``<XmlValidatorPipe>``.

-The database is selected in an indirect way; the line ``jmsRealm="jdbc"`` does the trick.
+The database is selected in an indirect way; the line ``datasourceName="jdbc/${instance.name.lc}"`` does the trick.
 Its meaning is explained in depth in section :ref:`advancedDevelopmentDatabase`.
 If you are reading this section for the first time, please finish it before studying database details.

 Named query parameters
 ----------------------